Chesil Cove: Fishing

 Through fishing, the beach provided the main occupation for the villagers of Chiswell and the rest of the islanders.
 The beach is still used by sea anglers and the British record for shore-captured shore rockling was set there in 1992.
 Recreational fishing is a popular pastime at the cove.

 Shipwrecks

-Chesil Beach, and the cove, have seen many cases of shipwrecks, more so than most other parts of the British coast, particularly during the age of sail.
-Chesil Beach became infamously known as "Deadman's Bay", taken after the name Thomas Hardy gave West Bay, including Chesil Cove, in his novel The Well Beloved of 1892.
+Chesil Beach, and the cove, have seen many cases of shipwrecks, more so than most other parts of the British coast, particularly during the Age of Sail.
+Chesil Beach became known as "Deadman's Bay", taken after the name Thomas Hardy gave West Bay, including Chesil Cove, in his novel The Well Beloved of 1892.

 The local fishermen, particularly at Portland, developed a purpose-built vessel to withstand the sea actions at Chesil Beach.
 The boat, known as a Lerret, is a double-ended open fishing boat, used for seine net fishing.
 The 18th-century public house The Cove House Inn remains one of Portland's most popular pubs and is Grade II Listed.
 Despite its particularly vulnerable position on the beach, the pub was a survivor of the Great Storm of 1824.